JUCMNAV/TURNtoURN/README.md

 		* Name:
 			* Depending on the context, write either a descriptive name for the element or otherwise use the full name of the model item
 				* (e.g., sEndPoint says that an element is a Turn!EndPoint)
+	* Conditionals:
+		* All if and else loops, including single line ones, should have braces